-11. Does the site plan provide the ability to construct publicly accessible bicycling and walking connections with adjacent parcels which may be redeveloped in the future?
+onnections with adjacent parcels which may be redeveloped in the future?
 The ability for walkers and bicyclists to move between developments safely and conveniently reduces reliance on vehicular trips, which has congestion reduction and health benefits.
 Such opportunities should be considered and proactively incorporated into development site plans whenever possible.

-\ge YES (connections to adjacent parcels are planned as part of the development) YES (stub outs will make future connections possible when adjacent parcels redevelop) NO (the development site plan does not enable walking or bicycling to/from adjacent p

-- NO (the site plan precludes future connections with adjacent parcels when they redevelop) - NOT APPLICABLE (adjacent parcels are not likely to develop or redevelop in the near future)

-] NOT APPLICABLE (the nature of the development or adjacent parcels does not lend itself to interparcel walking and bicycling trips)

-The development proposes sidewalks internal to the site connecting pedestrians to existing sidewalk facilities along adjacent roadways.

-12. Does the site plan effectively manage truck movements and separate them, to the extent possible, from the flow of pedestrians, bicyclists and motorists both within the site and on the surrounding road network?
+YES (connections to adjacent parcels are planned as part of the development) YES (stub outs will make future connections possible when adjacent parcels redevelop) NO (the development site plan does not enable walking or bicycling to/from adjacent parcels) NO (the site plan precludes future connections with adjacent parcels when they redevelop) NOT APPLICABLE (adjacent parcels are not likely to develop or redevelop in the near future) NOT APPLICABLE (the nature of the development or adjacent parcels does not lend itself to interparcel walking and bicycling trips) 12.
+The development proposes sidewalks internal to the site connecting pedestrians to existing dewalk facilities along adjacent roadways.
+Does the site plan effectively manage truck movements and separate them, to the extent possible, om the flow of pedestrians, bicyclists and motorists both within the site and on the surrounding pad network?
 The ability for delivery and service vehicles to efficiently enter and exit major developments is often key to their economic success.
 So is the ability of visitors and customers being able to move around safely and pleasantly within the site.
 To the extent practical, truck movements should be segregated by minimizing the number of conflict points with publicly accessible internal roadways, sidewalks, paths and other facilities.

-YES (truck routes to serve destinations within the site are clearly delineated, provide ample space for queuing and turning around, and are separated from other users to the extent practical)

-PARTIAL (while one or more truck routes are also used by motorists and/or interface with primary walking and bicycling routes, the site plan mitigates the potential for conflict adequately)

-NO (one or more truck routes serving the site conflict directly with routes likely to be used heavily by pedestrians, bicyclists and/or motorists)
+YES (truck routes to serve destinations within the site are clearly delineated, provide ample space for queuing and turning around, and are separated from other users to the extent practical) PARTIAL (while one or more truck routes are also used by motorists and/or interface with primary walking and bicycling routes, the site plan mitigates the potential for conflict adequately) NO (one or more truck routes serving the site conflict directly with routes likely to be used heavily by pedestrians, bicyclists and/or motorists)

-NOT APPLICABLE (the nature of the development will not generate a wide variety of users and/or very low truck volumes, so the potential for conflict is negligible)
+very low truck volumes, so the potential for conflict is negligible)